 Iyengar yoga is a systematic approach to learning the classical 8-limbed practice of yoga as developed by B.K.S.
 Iyengar and his family in India.
 Iyengar yoga focuses on uniting the body, breath, and mind through attention to alignment both inner and outer and the therapeutic application of yoga asanas (postures) to help the student deal with limitation, disease, injury and pain.
 Each class we learn about the body and its movements as a way of entering into deep inquiry of our inner experience.
 It is a safe practice that is appropriate for any body, regardless of age or condition.

 I am a devoted student and teacher of Iyengar Yoga, and am eager to share this knowledge with you.
-I am certified as an Iyengar instructor at the Intermediate Junior I level.
-I study regularly with Patricia Walden, Janice Vien, Joan White, and Kevin Gardner, and have done many trainings with other wonderful teachers including Genny Kapuler, Manouso Manos, and several years of training with Eileen Muir of Karuna Yoga in Northampton MA.
+I am a Certified Iyengar Yoga Teacher at the Intermediate Junior II level, a Certified Yoga Therapist, and the Director at the Iyengar Yoga Center of Vermont.
+I study regularly with Patricia Walden, Janice Vien, Joan White, and Kevin Gardner, and have done many trainings with other teachers including Genny Kapuler, Manouso Manos, and several years of training with Eileen Muir of Karuna Yoga in Northampton MA.
 I also have traveled to Pune, India to study directly with the Iyengar family.

 I have been teaching in Vermont for many years and have a passion for all 8 limbs of the Yoga system which I try to share with my students.
-I have a particular interest in therapeutic and medical applications of yogasana (postures) and pranayama (breathing exercises) and have worked successfully with individuals on many issues including fatigue, depression, chronic illness, chronic pain, lower back pain and sciatica, recovery from injury, anxiety, blood pressure and immune system disorders.
+I teach prenatal yoga and also have a particular interest in therapeutic and medical applications of yogasana (postures) and pranayama (breathing exercises).
+I have worked successfully with individuals in private and group classes on many issues including fatigue, depression, chronic illness, chronic pain, lower back pain and sciatica, hip/knee/shoulder problems, recovery from injury, anxiety, blood pressure and immune system disorders.

 I discovered Iyengar yoga in 1984 as a way to recover from physical injuries and to develop greater calm and balance in my life.
-I practiced with Theresa Rowland, director of Studio Yoga in Madison, NJ, a certified Junior Intermediate III Iyengar teacher, completing her teacher training in 2012.
+I am a Certified Iyengar Yoga Teacher at the Introductory II level.
+I practiced with Theresa Rowland, director of Studio Yoga in Madison, NJ, completing her teacher training in 2012.
 During my three year intensive training with her I assisted in specialized classes for students with back and neck problems and taught beginner level classes.
 I am grateful to have studied with many other senior teachers such as Kofi Busia, Lois Steinberg, Gabriella Giubilaro, Sri Arun, and Mira Metha.
-I am currently studying with Rebecca Weisman and Janice Vien, and preparing for Introductory I certification.
+I am currently studying with Rebecca Weisman and Janice Vien.

 My meditation teachers Drs.
 Jim and Diane Handlin have laid a foundation for my continued study and practice of mindfulness meditation.
 After a 17-year career in art education I bring my passion for students, teaching, and learning to the life-long study of yoga as a holistic system of knowledge.
 I embrace the rigor and rich tradition of Iyengar yoga and am passionate about the possibilities of personal transformation and empowerment that the regular practice and study of yoga can offer.